Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: Introduction

-where $T = ( \omega_S = 0 ) \sub S$ for $S$ a smooth affine $H$-scheme and $\omega_S \in H^0(S, F_S)$ an invariant section of an $H$-equivariant vector bundle $F_S$ on $S$.
+where $T = \lbrace \omega_S = 0 \rbrace \subseteq S$ for $S$ a smooth affine $H$-scheme and $\omega_S \in H^0(S, F_S)$ an invariant section of an $H$-equivariant vector bundle $F_S$ on $S$.
 Moreover, there exists an effective invariant divisor $D_S$ such that \eqref{eq2} lifts to a 4-term complex

-whose first arrow is injective and last arrow is surjective.
-Therefore, \eqref{eq4} is quasi-isomorphic to a 2-term complex
+whose first arrow is injective with locally free cokernel and last arrow is surjective.
+Therefore, \eqref{eq4} is quasi-isomorphic to a 2-term complex, whose dual can be shown to be a perfect obstruction theory on $[T/H]$.

-where $F^\rred_{S}$ is the kernel of the last arrow in \eqref{eq4}.
-Dualizing and taking the quotient by $H$, we get

-These perfect obstruction theories on $[T/H]$ are then shown to satisfy the axioms of a semi-perfect obstruction theory (cf. \cite{LiChang}) on $\tilde{\mM}$, giving rise to its virtual cycle.
+In \cite{KLS}, it is shown that these perfect obstruction theories satisfy the axioms of a semi-perfect obstruction theory on $\tilde{\mM}$ of virtual dimension zero.

-The moduli stack of Gieseker semistable sheaves satisfies the above hypotheses and thus has a DTK invariant.
-A relative version of the above construction, using derived symplectic geometry, then implies its deformation invariance.\\
+Since, as usual, semi-perfect obstruction theories produce virtual cycles, $\tilde{\mM}$ admits a virtual cycle $[\tilde{\mM}]\virt \in A_0(\tilde{\mM})$ whose degree defines the DTK invariant counting Gieseker semistable sheaves parametrized by $\mM$.
+A relative version of the above construction, using derived symplectic geometry, implies its deformation invariance.\\

 In the present paper, we work with moduli stacks $\mM$ of semistable perfect complexes.
-These are truncations of $(-1)$-shifted symplectic derived Artin stacks, however they are not global quotient stacks obtained by GIT of the form \eqref{GIT presentation}.
+These are truncations of $(-1)$-shifted symplectic derived Artin stacks as before, however they are not global quotient stacks obtained by GIT of the form \eqref{GIT presentation}.

 Our main contribution is to remove this assumption.
-We use several recent technical results on the \'{e}tale local structure of stacks \cite{Alper, AHR2}, moduli spaces of objects in abelian categories \cite{AlpHalpHein} and stability conditions in families \cite{familystab}.
+To do this, we use several recent major technical results on the \'{e}tale local structure of stacks \cite{AHR2, Alper}, moduli spaces of objects in abelian categories \cite{AlpHalpHein} and stability conditions in families \cite{familystab}.

+We generalize the requirement of a GIT presentation to the condition that $\mM$ admit a good moduli space morphism \cite{GoodAlper}.
+We show that such stacks (under additional reasonable assumptions) admit an intrinsic stabilizer reduction $\tilde{\mM}$, which is a Deligne--Mumford stack and of independent interest in its own right (see Subsection~\ref{relations to derived ag} below).

-Instead of requiring a GIT presentation, we assume in general that $\mM$ admits a good moduli space \cite{GoodAlper}.
-We then show that all of the above statements about the local presentations of $\mM$ and their comparison data have identical analogues in this case, using the main structural result of \cite{Alper}, and one may then carry out the Kirwan partial desingularization procedure as in \cite{KLS}, also getting a semi-perfect obstruction theory of virtual dimension zero.
+We then proceed to show that if in addition $\mM$ is the truncation of a $(-1)$-shifted symplectic derived Artin stack, then the above statements about local models of $\mM$ and their comparison data carry over, using the main structural result of \cite{Alper} in place of Luna's \'{e}tale slice theorem.
+This allows us to define a semi-perfect obstruction theory on $\tilde{\mM}$ and the associated DTK invariant.